Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Nueral Networks/Create Motion Sequences/README.md

 **WARNINGS**

-* Please make sure of the path that has the address of the .csv files be correct in the lines 80 and 97 (don't change or delete the files names that are written after the last slash):
+* Please make sure of the path that has the address of the .csv files be correct in the lines 80 and 88 (don't change or delete the files names that are written after the last slash):

-* The code has a few commented lines (87-95, 106-112), that you can use or change to add copies of the 32 motion sequences created, this is because the author was traying to generete better motion sequences and the data set is pretty short, but the advice is try to create more and more motion sequences, or generete a random noise to the motion sequences created trying to have more data; also, you can load the same data several times to increase the data set.

 ```python
    76         # Is loaded the motion sequences.